Thanks for visiting Free Tours by Foot New York!

 Reviews for this hop-on-hop-off cruise are generally very favorable.
 Although there were a few complaints, the majority of reviewers were very happy with their trip.

-The only significant complaint was about how infrequent the boats ran, as they only depart once every hour and a half.
+The only significant complaint was about how infrequent the boats run.

 Like their competitors, New York Water Taxi offers hop-on-hop-off boat service that takes 90 minutes in total to complete.